TheHolyWaterme1on/lagpdb-cc-1/Report-System/README.md

 These CCs allow you to create a report system with the ability for users to request cancellation/nullification of their reports and add some functionalities for staff utilizing reactions.
 All neccessary information is arranged in an embed which is edited accordingly.

-Should you need further information because something is unclear, or want to report a bug, feel free to join [my server](https://discord.gg/tFhxypKcvm).
+Should you need further information because something is unclear, or want to report a bug, feel free to open an issue or follow the invite on my profile.

 # Table of Contents
 <details>